-I was born in Wellington, New Zealand, and grew up in New Plymouth, near the sleeping volcano Mt Taranaki, rolling green hills, and black sand beaches with surf pounding on the shore of the Tasman.
+I was born in Wellington, New Zealand, but grew up in New Plymouth – near the sleeping volcano Mt Taranaki, rolling green hills, and black sand beaches with surf pounding on the shore of the Tasman.
 I’m a sixth-generation pakeha (European-descended) New Zealander.

-These combined songwriting with an interest in free jazz and poetic modernism, which, along with my rudimentary conventional musicianship and love of dissonance, and the influence of the local avant-garde scene… meant I had zero commercial chance.
+Of course my interest in free jazz and literary modernism, along with my rudimentary conventional musicianship and love of dissonance, and the influence of the local avant-garde scene… meant I had zero commercial chance.

-Paul recorded the remaining tracks for The Marion Flow at Thistle Hall in 2001, with Wellington musicians Chris O’Connor, Chris Palmer, and Simon O’Rorke.
+Two years later came a chance to finish recording The Marion Flow .
+Paul Winstanley engineered, and played bass on the remaining tracks at Thistle Hall in 2001, with Wellington musicians Chris O’Connor, Chris Palmer, and Simon O’Rorke.

 The difficult third album, an idiosyncratic spoken word + instrumental voyage into inner space – I locked myself in my room for a month with a 4-track tape recorder and a guitar & a bass and wrestled with the void.

-Next, finding lyrics harder to write as I got older (and also not wanting to repeat myself or to be pigeonholed), I mostly left the solo singer/songwriter genre and reinvented myself with a more collaborative and mainly instrumental approach in The Winter
+Next, finding lyrics harder to write as I got older (and not wanting to repeat myself get pigeonholed), I left the solo singer/songwriter genre and took a collaborative and mainly instrumental approach in The Winter

 By this point my abrasive experimental electric side was in ascent